Hyperbole – Definition, Examples & Meaning

-Hyperbole, an expressive litreary device characterized by exaggeration for emphasis or effect, has been long employed in various forms of discourse.
+Hyperbole, an expressive literary device characterized by exaggeration for emphasis or effect, has been long employed in various forms of discourse.
 However, its role in academic writing has always been a subject of debate.
 This article delves into analysing its purpose and evaluating its potential for academic discussion, so you gain a nuanced understanding of this rhetorical device.

 Definition: Hyperbole

 What is a hyperbole?
 The definition of hyperbole is a rhetorical device or figure of speech in which exaggeration is used for emphasis or effect.
-Unlike a litreal statement, hyperbole is not intended to be taken as an accurate representation of reality.
+Unlike a literal statement, hyperbole is not intended to be taken as an accurate representation of reality.
 Instead, it serves to stress the significance or extremity of a particular situation, emotion, or characteristic.
-This form of embellishment is commonly used in various types of communication, including everyday conversation, litreature, and even in some scientific contexts to capture attention or underscore a point.
+This form of embellishment is commonly used in various types of communication, including everyday conversation, literature, and even in some scientific contexts to capture attention or underscore a point.
 However, due to its exaggerated nature, it must be used carefully to avoid misleading the audience in formal and factual settings like academic writing.

 Etymology